realworldocaml/book/book/concurrent-programming/README.md

     ]
 ```

-We use `>>|` above to transform the deferred values we're waiting for so that
+We use `let%map` above to transform the deferred values we're waiting
-`Deferred.any` can choose between values of the same type.
+for so that `Deferred.any` can choose between values of the same type.

 A problem with this code is that the HTTP query kicked off by
 `get_definition` is not actually shut down when the timeout fires.
 As such,